-If the machine is commissioned to replace the couch rotation by the ring rotation (e.g., the Vero machine), the rotation around the Zs axis in the patient support coordinate system is replaced by a rotation in the opposite direction around the Zg axis in the gantry coordinate system.
+If the machine is commissioned to replace the couch rotation by the ring rotation, the rotation around the Zs axis in the patient support coordinate system is replaced by a rotation in the opposite direction around the Zg axis in the gantry coordinate system.
 The relationship between the patient and the gantry systems is thus maintained.

-532 The gantry coordinate system
+5.3.2 The gantry coordinate system